biancajiang/chat/README.md

 This app has unit test cases on basic server functions using unit.js that can be run by Mocha (unitjs.com).
 Its logging uses winston (https://github.com/winstonjs/winston).

 What does this simple chat app do:
-  - one chat server can host one chat group only at "http://<server_root>/chat"
+  - each chat server hosts one chat group at "http://[server_root_URL]/chat"
   - connect as a new client in a new tab or browser window
-  - set a new user name from a client to join the group chat
+  - set a new user name from a connected client to join the group chat
-  - a user can send messages to the group, as well as private messages to another user
+  - a user can send messages to the group
+  - a user can send private messages to another user
   - disconnect a client by closing the browser tab or window

 What does this simple chat app NOT do: